 You aren’t to blame – stress hormones such as cortisol and norepinephrine can play a significant role in the dynamics of painful relationships, serving both as catalysts and consequences.
 They get you revved up and ready to go.
 You may become addicted to the adrenaline rush produced by stress-related chemicals like cortisol, but these hormones can and will kill you in high doses.

-Cortisol, a hormone that is essential in small acute doses for heightening heart rate, sharpening our senses, and increasing physical strength when facing potential threats can be detrimental when its levels are chronically elevated.
+Cortisol, a hormone essential in small acute doses for heightening heart rate, sharpening our senses, and increasing physical strength when facing potential threats, can be detrimental when its levels are chronically elevated.

-In the next section, we’ll discuss specific neurotransmitters that act as hormones which make us do the most inexplicable things in the name of “love,” or rather, fear of being abandoned and rejected.
+In the next section, we’ll discuss specific neurotransmitters that act as hormones, making us do the most inexplicable things in the name of “love,” or rather, fear of being abandoned and rejected.

 Oxytocin: The Love Hormone